kyma-incubator/compass/docs/compass/03-03-automatic-scenario-assignment.md

 ```

-A condition is defined as a label selector in the **selector** field.
+A tenant-matcher condition is defined as a label selector in the **selector** field - that behaviour is kept for backwards compatability, but the assignment will be based on the tenant where the runtime is created, not on the labels of the runtime.
 The label key is validated to be `global_subaccount_id`.
 It is also validated, that the subaccount tenant is a child of the tenant where the scenario and ASA resides.

-Then, if a Runtime is labeled with `global_subaccount_id`, the Runtime is assigned to the given Scenario, even though they are in different tenants.
+Then, if a Runtime is created in `global_subaccount_id` tenant, the Runtime is automatically assigned to the given Scenario.

 ### Mutations